Updated: Key Changes from Previous Regulations in CMMC 32 CFR Part 170

 New Approach:

-- CMMC status must be reported in SPRS and regularly updated.
+CMMC status must be reported in SPRS and entered annually or upon significant environement change.

 Stronger Emphasis on Accountability & Enforcement